microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 #### Networking options

 You will use the following Networking options for the deployment.
-You will not choose these during deployment but post-deployment.
+You will not choose these during deployment but during a later exercise on configuration.

 - You will enable Public endpoint access to the Azure SQL Database and enable Allow Azure services and resources to access this server.
-- If you are connecting from a client computer not in Azure you will enable a firewall rule for your client computer.
+- If you are connecting from a client computer not in Azure you will enable a firewall rule for your client computer later in this module.
 - Use the Default connection policy.
 - Use TLS 1.2 for encryption.

 #### Security options

-Leave the default options as listed in the Azure portal for security option.
+Leave the default options as listed in the Azure portal security options.

 #### Additional Settings options

 Use the following Additional settings options for the deployment:

-- Since you are deploying a database for a proof of concept use the Sample option for existing data.
+- Since you are deploying a database for a proof of concept use the **Sample** option for existing data.
 - Use the default collation of SQL_Latin1_CP1_CI_AS.
-- Use the defaults for Maintenance Window.

 You do not need to use any Tags.

 ## Exercise 7.1: Deploy an Azure SQL Database

+In this exercise you will deploy an Azure SQL Logical Server and Database per the scenario requirements listed above in this module.
+You will then perform a basic validation of the deployment by examining the Deployments for the resource group the duration of the Database deployment.

 ### Deployment Steps

-1. Use the Azure Portal to deploy a new Azure SQL Managed Instance that meets the requirements of the scenario.
+1. Use the Azure Portal to deploy a new Azure SQL Logical Server and Database that meets the requirements of the scenario listed above in this module.
+1. To help you get started in the Azure Portal type in Azure SQL in the search box and choose **Azure SQL** and then choose **Azure SQL** from the Marketplace section.
+3. You should see three choices for Azure SQL.
+Use the choice called **SQL databases,** leave the default Single database, and click Create.
+1. Now go through Basics through Additional Settings based on the scenario requirements listed above in this module.
+Here are a few tips as you use the portal to deploy the database.
+    1. For Server, select Create new and use the options listed in the scenario requirements above in this module.
+    1. For Networking, select Public Endpoint, Check Allow Azure services and resources to access this server and all other options should be left as default.
+    1. When you are done with your choices, click Review + Create.
+A brief validation will occur and then you can click Create to start the deployment.
+Your screen will change to say Deployment in progress.
+You can leave this screen up or change context as this is an async operation.
+If you stay on this screen click on **Go to Resource**.
-1. After the deployment completes take note in the Azure Portal of the Managed Instance hostname.
+1. After the deployment completes take note in the Azure Portal of the Server Name and the database name.

 ### Post deployment steps

-Perform the following steps after the deployment completes to perform a basic validation of the deployment by connecting to the Azure SQL Managed Instance.
-You will also examine in the Deployments for the resource group the duration of the Managed Instance deployment.
+Perform the following steps after the deployment completes to perform a basic validation of the deployment by examining the Deployment for the resource group the duration of the Logical Server and Database deployment.

-### Connect to the Azure SQL Database

-1. Deploy a *jumpbox* virtual machine in the same virtual network as the Azure SQL Managed Instance.
-A recommended method is to use this QuickStart guide at https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/connect-vm-instance-configure.
-1. Use Remote Desktop to connect into the Virtual Machine.
-1. Verify you can connect to the Azure SQL Managed Instance deployment.
-Open SQL Server Management Studio (SSMS) and connect to the Azure SQL Managed Instance using the hostname, admin account, and password you created during the deployment.
-Tip: In the top right hand search edit box type in **PresentOn** to increase fonts and make it easier to see.

-### View the deployment duration

 1. First let's look at the deployment from the perspective of the resource group.
-If you are looking at your virtual machine in the Azure Portal you can click on your resource group or it may be listed in Resources on your home page.
+If you are looking at your SQL database in the Azure Portal you can click on your resource group or it may be listed in Resources on your home page.
 You can also search for your resource group in the search box at the top of the Azure Portal by typing in your resource group name and selecting it.
 1. On the left-hand menu select **Deployments**.
-1. The deployment name should start with "Microsoft.SQLManagedInstance....".
+1. The deployment name should start with "Microsoft.SQLDatabase.newDatabaseNewServer...".
 If you scroll to the right you can see the Duration of the deployment.
-This is the time it took to deploy the Azure SQL Managed Instance.
+This is the time it took to deploy the Azure SQL Logical Server and Database.
+You can click on the deployment name to see more details about the deployment.

 ## Exercise 7.2 - Configure and explore Azure SQL Database

 ## Exercise 7.3 - Scale Azure SQL Database

+### Setup

+You might have already performed some of these steps if you completed Module 04 of this workshop.

+- Download the ostress program for the workload from https://aka.ms/ostress.
+Run the install program from the GUI.
+- Create a folder called **cloudsqlworkshop** on the c: drive.
+Inside this folder create another one called **scaleazuresqldb**
+- Copy the **workload.cmd** and **xXXXXXX** files from the GitHub clone or download to the cloudsqlworkshop\scaleazuresqldb folder.

 ## Exercise 7.4 - Explore built-in HADR capabilities